LifeScopeLabs/lifescope-etl/tutorial/step-2.md

 `npm install yarn`

-Edit your host file:
+Edit your host file:\

-127.0.0.1               app.lifescope.io www.app.lifescope.io
+`sudo nano /etc/hosts`

+`127.0.0.1               lifescope.io www.lifescope.io app.lifescope.io`]

 create a local.json and production.json copy of config/default.json
 Do not commit the production keys to GitHub under penalty of death!